Keiichi will receive his own spirit

 Keiichi's Wish isn't specific to Belldandy

-- Not to mention that Bell doesn't seem like the sort to bind some random unwilling goddess to the wish's terms.
-She probably couldn't anyway, since it would be a mild form of slavery, and is probably as illegal in Heaven as it is in Japan.
+- Bell doesn't seem like the sort to bind some random unwilling goddess to the wish's terms.
+She probably couldn't anyway, since it would be a mild form of slavery, probably as illegal in Heaven as it is in Japan.

-- This has proven to be false on multiple occasion by the statement that Keiichi's wish was Keiichi asking Belldandy to say with him forever.
+- This has proven to be false on multiple occasion by the statement that Keiichi's wish was asking 'Belldandy' to say with him forever.

 Bell and Keiichi have already slept together.